SujalPatil21/Java-Projects/Fibonnaci_Series/README.md

 # Fibonacci Series Program

-A simple Java program to generate the **Fibonacci series** up to a user-defined number using loops and variables.
+It is a simple Java program to generate the **Fibonacci series** up to a user-defined number using loops and variables.

 ---